dmlc/gluon-nlp/docs/examples/sentiment_analysis/sentiment_analysis.md

-# Sentiment Analysis (SA) with pretrained Language Model (LM)
+# Sentiment Analysis (SA) with pre-trained Language Model (LM)

-In this notebook, we are going to build a sentiment analysis model based on the pretrained language model.
-We are focusing on the best usability to support traditional nlp tasks in a simple fashion.
-The building process is simple three steps.
-Let us get started now.
+Now that we've covered some advanced topics, let's go back and show how these techniques can help us even when addressing the comparatively simple problem of classification.
+In particular, we'll look at the classic problem of sentiment analysis: taking an input consisting of a string of text and classifying its sentiment as positive of negative.

-We use movie reviews from the Large Movie Review Dataset, as known as the IMDB dataset.
-In this task, given a moview, the model attemps to predict its sentiment, which can be positive or negative.
+In this notebook, we are going to use GluonNLP to build a sentiment analysis model whose weights are initialized based on a pretrained language model.
+Using pretrained language model weights is a common approach for semi-supervised learning in NLP.
+In order to do a good job with large language modeling on a large corpus of text, our model must learn representations that contain information about the structure of natural language.
+Intuitively, by starting with these good features, vs random features, we're able to converge faster upon a good model for our downsteam task.

-## Preparation and settings
+With GluonNLP, we can quickly prototype the model and it's easy to customize.
+The building process consists of just three simple steps.
+For this demonstration we'll focus on movie reviews from the Large Movie Review Dataset, also known as the IMDB dataset.
+Given a movie, our model will output prediction of its sentiment, which can be positive or negative.

-### Load mxnet and gluonnlp
+## Load mxnet and gluonnlp

 ```{.python .input  n=1}
 import warnings